-Winder, I.C., Heyerdahl-King, I.S. and Winder, N. 2013.
+Winder, I.C., Heyerdahl-King, I.S. and Winder, N. 2014.
 The environmental archaeology of hominin palaeoecology.
 Invited contribution to The Encyclopedia of Global Archaeology.
-Available from the Encyclopaedia website on Springer Reference, here.
+Available here.

 Winder, I.C.
 2012.
 Hominin landscapes and co-evolutionary ecology: accommodating logical incoherence and complexity.
 Unpublished PhD thesis, submitted to the Department of Archaeology, University of York and available from White Rose Etheses here.

 Winder, I.C.
 2010.
 Energy production and the potential for life on outer solar system satellites.
 Journal of Young Investigators 19(19): 1-7.
-Available from the journal webpage here.
+Available here.

 Special topic: Human Evolution (third year)